tireddy2/composite-mldsa/draft-reddy-tls-composite-mldsa.md

 emerge.
 Applications that prioritize SUF security may benefit from using them in composite with ML-DSA to mitigate risks if ML-DSA is eventually broken.

 TLS clients that support both post-quantum and traditional-only signature algorithms are vulnerable to downgrade attacks.
 In such a scenario, an attacker with access to a CRQC could forge a traditional server certificate, thereby impersonating the server.
-If the client accepts traditional-only certificates, it will be exposed to this risk.
-To mitigate such attacks, clients SHOULD enforce a policy to reject traditional-only certificates once post-quantum or composite authentication is broadly deployed and the need to interoperate with legacy servers has passed.
-In the interim, accepting traditional-only certificates remains necessary for compatibility with the existing ecosystem, where many servers have not yet upgraded to PQ or composite authentication mechanisms.
+If the client accepts traditional-only certificates for backward compatibility, it will be exposed to this risk.

+While the widespread deployment of composite or post-quantum certificates will reduce exposure, clients remain vulnerable unless they enforce stricter authentication policies.
+A coordinated "flag day" in which all traditional-only certificates are simultaneously phased out across the ecosystem is highly unlikely, due to real-world deployment constraints.
+To address this deployment challenge, implementations MAY adopt a strategy to allow clients to cache a server's support for composite or PQ certificates, similar to the HTTP Strict Transport Security (HSTS) mechanism.
+Once a client observes a server presenting a composite or PQ certificate, it could remember it and reject fallback to traditional-only authentication in future connections to that server.

 # IANA Considerations